Shengwei-Peng/Chinese-Multimodal-Sentiment-Analysis/README.md

 ## Acknowledgments

 This repository builds upon the work and findings of various research papers and datasets, including the CH-SIMS dataset and associated research.
 We thank all the contributors and researchers in the field for their valuable insights and contributions.

-Thank you for your interest in the Chinese Multimodal Sentiment Analysis project!